spruceid/rebase/demo/witness/secrets.md

 The `SENDGRID_SUBJECT_NAME` is the name of the service as displayed in the subject of the challenge email.
 This subject is generated as `format!("Verifying ownership of {} {} for {}`, subject_type, subject_id, SENDGRID_SUBJECT_NAME)`.

 #### SENDGRID_MAX_ELAPSED_MINS
 The `SENDGRID_MAX_ELAPSED_MINS` is a number set to something greater than 0.
-It represents how many minutes can ellapse from the email challenge being sent and the end-user pasting it back before the witness considers the challenge expired.
+It represents how many minutes can elapse from the email challenge being sent and the end-user pasting it back before the witness considers the challenge expired.
 If set to not a number, a negative number, or 0 it will error out.

 ## GitHub Flow